 There are 234 health camps have been conducted across 39 villages in Battambang and Banteay Meanchey provinces.
 Each OPA administers the health camp in their village, facilitated by local commune health center staff and village health support group volunteers.

-At the health camp older people learn about preventative health topics that address non-communicable diseases commonly experienced by older people, such as hypertension, cancers, diabetes and arthritis.
+At the health camp, older people learn about preventative health topics that address non-communicable diseases commonly experienced by older people, such as hypertension, cancers, diabetes, and arthritis.
 The community members have their blood pressure checked and receive paracetamol medication and vitamins.
-In the afternoon, the health center staff conduct private consultations at the homes of frail and sick older people.
+In the afternoon, the health center staff conducts private consultations at the homes of frail and sick older people.